sedostheatre/sedos.co.uk/input/news/2025-04-01-join-the-trustees-or-management-committee.md

 ---
 title: "Get involved: help run Sedos"
 date: 2025-04-01
-image: /assets/agmelections.jpg
+image: /assets/joinwebsite.jpg
-imageAlt: Sedos AGM elections 2025
+imageAlt: Sedos Trustees and Management Committee
 metaTitle: Join the Sedos Trustees or Management Committee
 metaDescription: Find out how to stand for election to become a Sedos Trustee or Management Committee member